ActiveCampaign/grunt-postmark/README.md

 ```

 ### Options
-Options can be specified globally within the task or inside each target.

 #### serverToken
 Your server token can be found under the credentials tab on your Postmark server.
 We recommend storing server tokens in a separate file that does not get committed to your repo.
 Check out our [Gruntfile](Gruntfile.js) for more details.